 Sleep Apnea

-Sleep apnea is a disorder that causes someone to stop breathing7 several times throughout the night, either due to a blockage in the airway (obstructive sleep apnea) or because of a miscommunication between the brain and the throat muscles (central sleep apnea).
+Sleep apnea is a disorder that causes someone to stop breathing8 several times throughout the night, either due to a blockage in the airway (obstructive sleep apnea) or because of a miscommunication between the brain and the throat muscles (central sleep apnea).

-One of the signs of either type of sleep apnea is excessive drooling.5 Other symptoms include snoring, waking up suddenly during the night gasping for breath, excessive daytime drowsiness, and having a sore throat or dry mouth in the morning.7
+Other symptoms include snoring, waking up suddenly during the night gasping for breath, excessive daytime drowsiness, and having a sore throat or dry mouth in the morning.
+If sleep apnea is left untreated, it can lead to more serious health complications.8

-If sleep apnea is left untreated, it can lead to more serious health complications.7 If you feel you may have sleep apnea, talk to your doctor.
+If you feel you may have sleep apnea, talk to your doctor.

 Learn More: What is a Sleep Study?, Best CPAP Machine, and Best Mattress for Sleep Apnea